IanSaunders/ultradaemon/docs/index.md

 The first half of lap 4 was pretty glorious running.
 I was pushing hard but really enjoying the race.
 I ran past Gordie who was wearing only a pair of bright pink/green running shorts and saw Tom Green pushing along steady and strong.

 Though the course is a loop, there is an out and back section which forms a T junction.
 This allowed a rare opportunity to see the race leaders up close and personal.
-I got to enjoy some extremely focused and powerful running from X, Y and Z. Z had the biggest smile on his face and always said hey as we passed, a true gentleman!
+I got to enjoy some extremely focused and powerful running from Olivier Leblond, Jim Sweeney and Matthew Urbanski.
+Matthew Urbanski had the biggest smile on his face and always said hey as we passed, a true gentleman!

 As I hit 75 km (with 5k to go on that loop) the temperature decided to mix it up and drop the F. I don’t know the exact change, but I went from being comfortably wet to borderline hypothermic.
 My hands started turning a little blue and I upped the pace and ran hills to keep warm.
 I pulled up to the HQ and this time went into the main cabin to get some TLC.